You can move, rotate and scale selected elements in different ways depending on your device.

 Interaction with the surrounding¶

-When an element is moved, by default it collides with other scene elements, the spatial mapping (the physical environment) if enabled (see Anchor types for more details) and the virtual environment of your scene if any.
+When an element is moved, by default it collides with other scene elements, the spatial mapping (the physical environment) if enabled (see Anchor types for more details) and the Anchor depending on its type.

 When an element collides with something, you can see an indication (dotted cube) of where it would be if the collision was disabled.

 If an element collides with something and you keep moving it in this direction, the moved element will go through it and the collision will be disabled.

 You can also directly move elements without the collision with specific gestures depending on your device (see below).

 When an element goes behind the enabled spatial mapping (the physical environment) or the virtual environment of your scene, it turns into transparent purple.

 It can mean two things depending on the used anchor (see Anchor types for more details):